 An important limitation often raised for computational toxicology is the lack of transparency on published models and consequently on the difficulty for the scientific community to reproduce and apply them.
-To overcome these issues, source code for all programs and libraries and the data that have been used to generate this manuscript are made available under GPL3 licenses.
-Data and compiled programs with all dependencies for the reproduction of results in this manuscript are available as a self-contained docker image.
+To overcome these issues, source code for all programs and libraries and the databases that have been used to generate this manuscript are made available under GPL3 licenses.
+Databases and compiled programs with all dependencies for the reproduction of results in this manuscript are available as a self-contained docker image.
 All data, tables and figures in this manuscript was generated directly from experimental results using the R package knitR.
+A single command repeats all experiments (possibly with different settings) and updates the manuscript with the new results.

-68 Materials and Methods
+67 Materials and Methods